 Fruit Parlor Kajitsuen 果実園リーベル 目黒店

 Fruit Parlor Kajitsuen is dedicated to sweets lovers.
 Besides cakes, there are plenty of other options such as parfaits and pancakes.
-Seasonal fruits are used to create these dishes and the menu changes frequency.
+Seasonal fruits are used to create these dishes and the menu changes frequently.
 The owner, Nagamine, has nearly 50 years of experience in purchasing fruits.
 He is able to get the fruits at a good price and the shop is known for serving good quality products at a reasonable price.

 Find out more about Fruit Parlor Kajitsuen here on Google maps.